We’re not used to seeing the term waterproof when reviewing audio devices.

 The only bummer is the battery life, which lasts a respectable 8 hours but unfortunately takes 3 hours to charge.

-We should also mention that the Stream 2 doesn’t magically make the problems that Bluetooth has with water go away.
-It’s just that most other manufacturers don’t even bother to include it because of these problems.
+We should also note that the Stream 2 doesn’t magically solve the issues Bluetooth faces with water.
+It’s just that many other companies don’t even make an effort to include it due to these issues.

 The folks at H20 Audio are very upfront about this and recommend using the Stream 2 with an endless pool for the best Bluetooth experience.